What is benzene?

-Acute Effects: Short-term inhalation of benzene can cause headaches, dizziness, drowsiness, confusion and unconsciousness in humans.
+Short-term inhalation of high concentrations of benzene in air can cause headaches, dizziness, drowsiness, confusion and unconsciousness in humans.
 Ingestion of large amounts of benzene may cause vomiting, irritation in stomach, sleepiness, convulsions, rapid heart rate and death.
-Studies in animals show neurologic, immunologic and hematologic effects from inhalation and oral exposure.
-Short-term exposure in rats and mice shows low acute toxicity.

-Chronic Effects: Long-term inhalation exposure to benzene can affect bone marrow and can cause blood disorders in humans.
+Long-term inhalation exposure to lower levels of benzene can affect bone marrow and can cause blood disorders in humans.
 Benzene causes anemia, excessive bleeding and damage to the immune system.
 Women who breathe high levels of benzene may have irregular menstrual periods and a decrease in the size of the ovaries.
 There is no information on the effects of fertility in men.

 How likely is benzene to cause cancer?

-Studies have shown that long-term exposure to benzene in air causes leukemia.
+Studies have shown that long-term exposure to benzene in air causes a type of cancer called acute myeloid leukemia.
 The Environmental Protection Agency (EPA), the Department of Health and Human Services (DHHS), and the International Agency for Research on Cancer (IARC) have all classified benzene as a Group A carcinogen, which means that it is carcinogenic to humans.

 Where can I go to get more information on benzene?